Official Government Website

 What is supercooled liquid water (SLW)?

 At standard pressure, water freezes at 32 degrees Fahrenheit.
-However, under the right conditions, liquid water can exist at temperatures below freezing temperatures (below 32 degrees F).
+However, under the right conditions, liquid water can exist at temperatures below freezing temperatures (below 32 F).
 This liquid water is called “Supercooled Liquid Water” (SLW).
 This form of water is one of the most common states of water in clouds.
 SLW can freeze into solid form (ice) instantly if the SLW is physically disturbed.
 When SLW comes in contact with a surface, it will freeze on contact, creating a particle of ice that will grow in size as it collides with other SLW molecules.
 When the ice particle becomes heavy enough, it falls from the sky as precipitation.
 Precipitation occurs naturally as a result of impurities such as dust, smoke, and aerosol particles that exist within the atmosphere, creating a nucleus for ice formation.

 Try this at home!